 Baron Beach might not be as popular as other beaches in Yogyakarta.
-Mainly because of the crowd of local fishermen boat.
+Mainly because of the crowd of local fishermen’s boats.
 Flooding the entrance with their wooden boats.
-Making the beach more looking like a fish market than a tourism site.
-The big cliffs surrounding the beach even makes the coast looks small.
+Making the beach more looking like a fish market than a tourist site.
+The big cliffs surrounding the beach even make the coast looks small.

 River & Puddle